kartikwagh21/Personal-Portfolio/README.md

 This repository is a lightweight portfolio template built to help you showcase your profile, skills, and work in a clean interface.
 You can extend it with animation, a blog, or additional project sections as needed.

 ---

-If you want, I can also help add a `README` example with your actual name, role, and project descriptions.